gorstak17/infrastructure-laravel-redis/README.md

 ### ✅ Steps:

-1. Checkout the repository
+1. Code is checked out automatically by the pipeline
-2. Use `aws-actions/configure-aws-credentials@v2` with GitHub secrets
+2. AWS credentials are configured via aws-actions/configure-aws-credentials@v2 using stored GitHub Secrets
-3. Execute deploy script:
+3. The pipeline executes the deployment script (build_and_push.sh), which builds the Docker image, pushes to ECR, and updates ECS service

    ```bash
    ./scripts/build_and_push.sh